Skip to content

 Overall Architecture

-Training pipeline: (i) Given an attribute \(attr\), collect prompt pairs \((x,x')\), where \(x'\) contains an additional trait-eliciting instruction compared to \(x\); (ii) Use the LLM to sample responses \(y'\) on \(x'\), and filter out unsuccessful or incoherent samples using an LLM judge \(J_{attr}\) and a coherence judge \(J_{coher}\); (iii) Compute \(\mathbf A_{y_i'|PS}=\mathrm{LLM}(x'y')\) and \(\mathbf A_{y_i'}=\mathrm{LLM}(xy')\), with their difference being the intervention \(\Delta_{PS}\); (iv) Train the PSR module (single-layer/all-layer versions) to make its activations approximate \(\mathbf A_{y_i'|PS}\).
-During inference: only the original prompt \(x\) is used, the PSR intervention is inserted into the forward pass, and the global coefficient \(\alpha\) serves as a strength knob.
+Training pipeline: (i) Given an attribute \(attr\), collect prompt pairs \((x,x')\), where \(x'\) includes a trait-eliciting instruction; (ii) sample response \(y'\) using the LLM and filter out unsuccessful or incoherent samples using an LLM judge \(J_{attr}\) and coherence judge \(J_{coher}\); (iii) calculate \(\mathbf A_{y_i'|PS}=\mathrm{LLM}(x'y')\) and \(\mathbf A_{y_i'}=\mathrm{LLM}(xy')\), where the difference is the intervention \(\Delta_{PS}\); (iv) train the PSR module (single-layer or all-layer versions) to approximate \(\mathbf A_{y_i'|PS}\) through its activations.
+Inference: Use only the original prompt \(x\), insert the PSR intervention into the forward pass, and use the global coefficient \(\alpha\) as an intensity knob.

 Key Designs

-1. Formalizing prompt steering as token-specific activation steering:
+1. Formalizing prompt steering as token-specific activation steering: Translating "adding instructions" into supervisable per-token interventions

 Loss & Training